-C. Staff Retention- Mr. Heckman stated that management is working to obtain data on market conditions and asked HFC Senior Vice President of Finance, Karen Williams, to give a brief update.
+Mr. Heckman then asked HFC Vice President of Finance, Karen Williams, to given a brief update on staff retention.

-Ms. Williams explained that HFC has engaged Octagon Consulting to complete a market compensation survey with an equity analysis.
-She further explained that the firm will conduct a market study of all HFC positions compared to similarly situated businesses and conduct an analysis of pay equity based on ethnicity and gender.
-The firm will then make recommendations to management who will present the information to the HFC Board in six weeks.
+Ms. Williams stated that HFC has engaged Octagon Consulting to conduct a market compensation survey with an analysis on ethnicity and gender.
+Ms. Williams stated that the results will be presented to the Benefits, Compensation, and Finance Committee along with the HFC Board in six weeks.